harness/developer-hub/docs/continuous-integration/use-ci/set-up-build-infrastructure/set-up-a-kubernetes-cluster-build-infrastructure.md

 In **Namespace**, enter the Kubernetes namespace to use.
 You can also use a Runtime Input (`<+input>`) or expression for the namespace.
 For more information, go to [Runtime Inputs](../../../platform/20_References/runtime-inputs.md).

-You may need to configure the following settings.
+You may need to configure the settings described below, as well as other advanced settings described in [CI Build stage settings](../build-stage-settings/ci-stage-settings.md).
 Review the details of each setting to understand whether it is required for your configuration.

 <details>
 <summary>Service Account Name</summary>

-Specify the Kubernetes service account name.
+Specify a Kubernetes service account that you want step containers to use when communicating with the Kubernetes API server.
+Leave this field blank if you want to use the namespace's default service account.
 You must set this field in the following cases:

-* Your build infrastructure runs on EKS, you have an IAM role associated with the service account, and the stage has a step that uses an AWS Connector with IRSA.
+* Your build infrastructure runs on EKS, you have an IAM role associated with the service account, *and* the stage has a step that uses a Harness AWS connector with IRSA.
 For more information, go to the AWS documentation on [IAM Roles for Service Accounts](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html).
 * Your Build stage has steps that communicate with any external services using a service account other than the default.
 For more information, go to the Kubernetes documentation on [Configure Service Accounts for Pods](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/).
+* Your Kubernetes cluster connector inherits authentication credentials from the Delegate.

 </details>